Cris Morena: Rebelde Way

 Yair Dori wanted to extend Rebelde Way for a third season but, due to Cris' refusal, was unable to.
 Yair tried to recreate the success with El Refugio de los Sueños, which had most of Rebelde's cast, but the show was a failure in Argentina and Israel.
-After Rebelde Way, Morena's partnership with Yair Dori didn't go for too long.
+After Rebelde Way, Morena's partnership with Yair Dori did not go for too long.
 From Floricienta on, RGB Entertainment became her business associate.

 In 2004, Erreway, the band, did their last projects together: the movie Erreway: Cuatro Caminos, which was released in theaters, the album Memoria and their goodbye tour.
 Three years after the end of the band and four years after the TV show, Rebelde Way started airing in Spain and soon became a success.
 With the defunct band appearing in several magazine covers and moving thousands of merchandising and albums, they decided to reunite for a Spanish arena tour.
-The tour caused mass polemic when it was announced Luisana wouldn't be touring with them and had left the band.
+The tour caused mass polemic when it was announced Luisana would not be touring with them and had left the band.
 This announcement was made when tickets were already on sale and her image and name appeared on the promotional material.
 Even with the Luisana controversy, the tour was successful, with all shows selling out, and the three remaining members reunited to do a new album especially for the Spanish market where a new tour was also planned.
 While the album, titled Vuelvo, was recorded, legal problems with Pol-ka, which produced Son de Fierro (with Felipe and Camila on the cast), caused the new studio album and the tour to be canceled.
 The new material recorded by the band was used in Atr@pados, a soap made for cellphones and the Internet which starred Benjamin Rojas and Felipe Colombo, the male half of Erreway.
 Atrap@dos was shot in 2009 but the project was never officially released, airing as shorts on Yups.TV in 2012.

 A number of copycat shows with the same format and with a big chunk of the original secondary cast were aired on Argentinian television, many of them co-produced by Yair Dori, who was still trying to recreate Rebelde Way's momentum (especially in the Israeli market).
 Those shows included El Refugio de los Sueños (aired in Canal 13 against Chiquititas in 2006), Frecuencia '04 (aired on Telefe in 2004 against Floricienta), Paraiso Rock (aired in Canal 9 in 2005) and Romeo y Julieta (aired in Canal 9 in 2007).
 Those were all commercial failures in both Argentina and Israel and were canceled.
 Morena had no relation to those productions.